roytrust/programming/methodology.md

   Flexibility: encapsulate a family of algorithms. change behavior at runtime.
 * Strive for __loosely coupled designs__ between objects that interact.
 * __Open-Closed__: classes should be open for extension, but closed for modification.
+* __Dependency Inversion__: Depend upon abstractions.
+Do not depend upon concrete classes.
+  * No variable should hold a reference to a concrete class.
+  * No class should derive from a concrete class.
+  * No method should override an implemented method of any of its base classes.

 ## Concepts